 Reserving a Name with the Arizona Corporation Commission

-If you are not yet ready to file the Articles of Organization, you may reserve an available name for 120 days by preparing and filing an Application for Reservation of Corporate Name.
+If you are not yet ready to file the Articles of Organization, you may reserve an available name for a to be formed Arizona LLC or corporation for 120 days by preparing and filing an Application to Reserve Corporate Name.
 Complete the form and mail it to the address on the top of the form with a check for $10 payable to the Arizona Corporation Commission.